meltyourface/blank/posts/Book-of-the-Concourse-of-ForcesThe-Sacred-Magic-of-Abra-Melin-the-Mage/Invocation-for-Summoning-Fire-Element-in-Ritual-Magic/index.md

 Following this, extinguish the incense, release the circle, and perform a cleansing ritual to ensure any residual energies are dispelled from your working space.

-Note: Working with elemental forces, especially fire, can be dangerous and should not be treated lightly.
+**Note**: Working with elemental forces, especially fire, can be dangerous and should not be treated lightly.
 It is essential to follow the outlined precautions and perform the ritual with the utmost respect and care to prevent any unintended consequences.